Covid-19: Restrictions on travelling abroad may last several years, expert warns

 Restrictions on foreign travel to combat the coronavirus could be necessary for several years, a leading expert on international health has warned.

 Dr Sam McConkey, associate professor and head of the department of international health and tropical medicine at the Royal College of Surgeons in Ireland (RCSI), called for greater “teeth” to force people arriving into the State to quarantine for 14 days.
-Hotels near airports could be used to “forcibly contain” people, he suggested.
+Hotels near airports could be used to “forcibly contain” people if mandatory quarantining was introduced, he said.

 Speaking on RTÉ radio on Sunday he warned of a “public health” disaster in the United States adding people arriving from there should be among those compelled to self-isolate for a fortnight.